vaitkus/imgCIF/README.md

 in testing.
 This implies that all dictionaries are in the same directory.

 6. (`--strict`): Modifications to satisfy DDLm style and strict semantic requirements:
-   (a) All DDL2-specific categories generated at (2) are dropped (b) Data names defined as aliases have any separate definition blocks removed (c) Version numbers enhanced to conform to semantic versioning (d) Version numbers re-ordered to be ascending order (e) Aliases defined in both `cif_img.dic` and the imported dictionary are removed from
+    1. All DDL2-specific categories generated at (2) are dropped
+    2. Data names defined as aliases have any separate definition blocks removed
+    3. Version numbers enhanced to conform to semantic versioning
+    4. Version numbers re-ordered to be ascending order
+    5. Aliases defined in both `cif_img.dic` and the imported dictionary are removed from `cif_img.dic`
-       `cif_img.dic`

 ## Rederiving the DDL2 version